YukiyamaShizuka/SPONSOR/X86_Hardware_Sponsorship_Request_TreeOS_Signal_SapClarify.md

 ---

+> **Document Stability Notice**
+> This document reflects the finalized structural layout and field organization for hardware sponsorship evaluation.
+> Subsequent updates may refine specific model configurations or capacities, but the document format, scope, and evaluation-critical sections will remain unchanged.
+>
+> Partners may proceed with internal evaluation, budgeting, and coordination based on this structure without risk of invalidation by future edits.

 ## Overview

 This document outlines a hardware platform request to support the development and physical realization of a fully deterministic, structure-driven execution stack composed of: